-Perform the following steps: ☐ Check that the device has an IP address assigned. ☐ Open the Advanced > Industrial Protocols > IEC61850-MMS dialog. □ To start the MMS server, select in the Operation frame the On radio button, and click ✓ buttor Afterwards, an MMS client is able to connect to the device and to read and monitor the objects defined in the bridge model.
+☐ Check that the device has an IP address assigned. ☐ Open the Advanced > Industrial Protocols > IEC61850-MMS dialog. ☐ Start the MMS server.

+Select the On radio button in the Operation frame and click the ✓ button.

+Afterwards, an MMS client is able to connect to the device and to read and monitor the objects defined in the bridge model.